 See Also: Best English-Taught Universities in Italy

-2. IELTS (International English Language Testing System)
+2. IELTS – International English Language Testing System

 IELTS is a widely accredited English language proficiency test.
-Similar to TOEFL, IELTS is also divided into 4 sections.
+Similar to TOEFL, IELTS is also divided into four sections.
 Each section requires a minimum band of 6.0.
-IELTS scores are valid two years from the date of being taken, which provides students with a timeframe to accommodate the test before the application deadline.
+IELTS scores are valid for two years from the date of being taken, which provides students with a timeframe to accommodate the test before the application deadline.
 This test is accepted across all major Italian institutes and universities, including the University of Milan, the University of Padua, the University of Pisa, and the University of Bologna.

 About the Author: Hyun Lee

-Hyun is the founder at Global Scholarships.
-He has received a full-tuition scholarship at Birmingham-Southern College as well as $1,000 Burger King Scholarship for his undergraduate degree and has been offered a fully funded scholarship consisting of tuition, living stipend, and health insurance for computer science Ph.D. program at North Carolina State University.
-Read more about his scholarship journey here.
+Hi!
+I am Hyun, and I am the founder at Global Scholarships.
+I've received a full-tuition scholarship at Birmingham-Southern College and a $1,000 Burger King Scholarship for my undergraduate degree and was offered a fully funded scholarship consisting of tuition, living stipend, and health insurance for computer science Ph.D. program at North Carolina State University.
+You can read more about my scholarship journey here.
+If you are interested, you can follow me on Linkedin where I regularly write about scholarships.
+I also provide consulting services as well, and you can check the consulting services page for more information.

 Share this article via